namortrailblazer/ExplTest/Content/Expl/readme.txt

 Therefore the shaders in this package should not be considered as appropriate for production purposes.
 But this is just a recommendation.

 The package has been created using Unreal Engine 4.9.
-A test with currently newest version 4.10 still works the same.
+A test with currently newest version 4.11 as well as 4.10 still works the same.

-Anyway, since the shader bases on arts from shadertoy.com which run under a non-commercial creative commons license, I am forced to put this explosion shader (and iSphere shader) also under the same license (see Content/Expl/license.txt).
-See http://creativecommons.org/compatiblelicenses for CC BY-NC-SA 3.0.

-This license applies solely to the shader source codes plus the material assets that include the custom nodes with shader source codes.

 The shaders can be found inside the Content/Expl folder.
 Material "ExplosionShader" contains the shaders in custom nodes.
-For easy of reading and editing, the shader codes themselves are available in several files named *.usf.txt
+For ease of reading and editing, the shader codes themselves are available in several files named *.usf.txt

 The assests building on top of the materials (so material instances and particle systems) in this folder are just for testing.